How to Shop Phoenix Farmers Markets Year-Round

 • Hand sanitizer or wipes: Useful before handling food samples or after touching shared surfaces.

 Pro tip: Label your bags with your name.
-It’s easy to forget which tote is yours in a crowded market.
+Its easy to forget which tote is yours in a crowded market.
 A small embroidered tag or colorful ribbon makes retrieval effortless.

 Step 5: Engage With Vendors and Build Relationships